 - Renew an existing plan.
 If you have a discount dental plan, don’t forget to renew your membership so you can continue receiving great discounts off your dental work.

 - Find a good dentist.
 Search in your area for a local dentist, read reviews online and try them out for yourself!
 If you’re not satisfied, continue searching.
 Having an agreeable dentist will make the whole experience more enjoyable.

 - Keep up routine appointments.
 Your dentist’s main goal should be helping you maintain and improve your oral health, so make sure you keep up with your regular dental appointments.

 - Plan Ahead.
 Look forward to what dental problems might become concerns in the coming year.
 If you aren’t sure, ask your dentist!
 Some common dental problems for seniors include:

 - Darkened teeth

 - Transportation.
 If you aren’t able to drive, ask a family member or close friend if they would be willing to take you.

 - Budget.
-As you go over your family budget for 2015, don’t forget to include dental care costs!
+As you go over your family budget for the year, don’t forget to include dental care costs!